zifeng175mo/dynamo/CONTRIBUTING.md

     this project or the open source license(s) involved.
 ```

-We require that every contribution to Triton Distributed is signed with
+We require that every contribution to Dynamo is signed with
 a Developer Certificate of Origin.
 Additionally, please use your real name.
 We do not accept anonymous contributors nor those utilizing pseudonyms.